ewnd9/record-desktop/README.md

 ### Featuring

-- Record an area
+- Recording a gif
-- Record an active window
+  1. Start recording an area or an active window by a hotkey.
+  1. Stop by a hotkey, get a generated gif file opened via `xdg-open` (commonly in a image viewer).
+  1. Drag & drop it into an input in a browser (currently there is a problem with copy/paste to/from the clipboard, follow [issue#8](https://github.com/ewnd9/record-desktop/issues/8) for details).
-- Take a screenshot of an area
+- Taking a screenshot
-- Take a screenshot of an active window
+  1. Take a screenshot of an area or an active window by a hotkey.
+  1. Get a screenshot copied in the clipboard.
+  1. Paste it into into an input in a browser.
 - Preview gallery
 - Upload to imgur

+All files are persisted in customizable location.

+All hotkeys are customizable in settings.

 ## Install